beck03076/favorito/README.md

 Since this rails app is created to showcase the best abilities, good practices, clean, readable, maintainable, well designed, fully tested and an elegant ruby/rails code, it is good to highlight some of the good things in the app.

-This section will list out 10 highlights of this rails app as follow,
+This section will list out 10 highlights of this rails app as follow, **please click on the link to navigate to the relevant code file**

 [Abstract Factory Design Pattern](app/classes/favorito/client.rb)